MultiAdaptive/document/Domicon-WhitePaper-V2.1.md

 # 3. Key Technologies

-All data stored to Domicon, is first encoded into a polynomial f(x), and the corresponding KZG commitment $cm$​ is generated.
+All data stored to Domicon is first encoded into a polynomial f(x), and the corresponding KZG commitment $cm$​ is generated.
 The commitment and polynomials are then uploaded to Domicon.

 ## KZG Commitment

-The KZG commitment, named after its inventors Kate, Zaverucha, and Goldberg, is a form of cryptographic commitment scheme based on elliptic pairings and polynomial.
-KZG commitments allows one to commit to a polynomial without disclosing it, and later prove properties about the polynomial (such as its value at a certain point) without revealing the entire polynomial.
+The KZG commitment, named after its inventors Kate, Zaverucha, and Goldberg, is a form of cryptographic commitment scheme based on elliptic pairings and polynomials.
+KZG commitments allow one to commit to a polynomial without disclosing it, and later prove properties about the polynomial (such as its value at a certain point) without revealing the entire polynomial.

-You can get more infromation about KZG in the Appendix.
+You can get more information about KZG in the Appendix.

 ## Proof of Broadcast

-Domicon will sample check broadcast nodes to verify if they have retained data from the last 14 days.
+Domicon will sample-check broadcast nodes to verify if they have retained data from the last 14 days.

 The sampling is carried out by the Domicon committee, which randomly selects a storaged commitment and a random value $v$, and then submits them to the contract.
-The inspected broadcast node is required to submit the proof that the polynomial of the corresponding commitment was opened at $v$.
+The inspected broadcast node is required to submit proof that the polynomial of the corresponding commitment was opened at $v$.

 ## Data Audit

 ![img](images/aggregator.png)

 When each time the project submits data to Domicon, Domicon records the commitments $cm_i$ corresponding to each data submission and the corresponding polynomials $f_i(x)$.
-Assuming data has been submitted a total of $t$ times, when the project needs to initiate a full audit, they must generate $t$ random numbers $r_i$ and a random value $v$.
+Assuming data has been submitted a total of $t$ times when the project needs to initiate a full audit, they must generate $t$ random numbers $r_i$ and a random value $v$.
 The storage provider is then required to open the polynomial $F(x) = \sum r_i \cdot f_i(x)$ at the value $v$.

 To facilitate calculations, you can set $r_i = \text{Hash}(seed||i)$, where $seed$ is a seed selected by the project.

 The commitment corresponding to $F(x)$ is $CM = \sum r_i \cdot cm_i$.
 When the value of $t$ is large, it can be challenging to calculate this commitment within the contract.
-Therefore, an interactive challenge protocol is designed to ensure that the project and the storage provider can reach consensus on $CM$.
+Therefore, an interactive challenge protocol is designed to ensure that the project and the storage provider can reach a consensus on $CM$.

-First, the project submits $CM_{0,t} = \sum_{i=0}^{t} r_i \cdot cm_i$.
-If the storage provider disagrees, the project submits $CM_{0,t/2}$ in an interactive binary manner, allowing both parties to find a pair ${CM_{i,j},CM_{i,j+1}}$ that they agree upon $CM_{i,j}$ but not on $CM_{i,j+1}$.
+First, the project submits $CM_{0,t} = \sum r_i \cdot cm_i$.
+If the storage provider disagrees, the project submits $CM_{0,t/2}$ in an interactive binary manner, allowing both parties to find a pair ${CM_{i,j}, CM_{i,j+1}}$ that they agree upon $CM_{i,j}$ but not on $CM_{i,j+1}$.

 At this point, the contract only needs to verify whether $CM_{i,j+1} = CM_{i,j} + r_{j+1} \cdot cm_{j+1}$.
 This determination can reveal who is being dishonest, leading to penalties.